Microsoft racks up more cloud customers

 The net income of $1.38 per share beat Wall Street expectations.
 The average estimate of 13 analysts surveyed by Zacks Investment Research was for earnings of $1.25 per share.

-The software maker posted revenue of $33.1 billion in the July-September period, also beating forecasts.
+The software maker posted revenue of $33.1 billion in the July-September period, up 14% from last year and also beating forecasts.
 Ten analysts surveyed by Zacks expected $32.2 billion.

 That included a $1 million base salary increase, which the board said it awarded because of "his significant contributions to Microsoft's success during his tenure as CEO" and a desire to encourage his "continued strong leadership."